 Time spent at preschool is a time of joy, excitement, wonder and exploration.
 It’s a time where children’s learning comes through play, hands-on experiences and creativity.
+But how to choose the right preschool for your child?

 The first five years of a child’s life is a crucial time for their lifelong learning and development.
 The experiences they have during this period, both at home and in preschool, will influence their brain function and lay the foundations for language, problem solving skills, reasoning and social skills; as well as emotional health.